interserver/mailbaby-api-samples/openapi-client/csharp-netcore/docs/DefaultApi.md

 <a name="sendmailbyid"></a>
 # **SendMailById**
-> GenericResponse SendMailById (string subject, string body, string from, string to, int? id = null, string toName = null, string fromName = null)
+> GenericResponse SendMailById (SendMail sendMail)

 Sends an Email